Denzel-Awuah/Item-Processing/README.md

 # Item-Processing
-Read in product codes and quantities to detemine items being purchased.
+Read in product codes and quantities to determine items being purchased.
 - Once file is read, Items and quantities are determined, final price is calculated, and Output is displayed